 Therapies for associated kidney failure

-- Cutting back on protein and potassium consumption to slow the buildup of wastes in your blood
+- Cut back on protein and potassium consumption to slow the buildup of wastes in your blood

-- Controlling your blood sugar level if you have diabetes
+- Control your blood sugar level if you have diabetes

 - Seek prompt treatment of a strep infection causing a sore throat or impetigo.